Where Did It All Come From?

 One possibility is that this verse speaks of two distinct issues: (1) how God formed matter/energy (verbally, by voice command) and, (2) what matter/energy was not made from.
 This latter aspect of creation is answered in a negative.
 It was not made out of pre-existing matter/energy, but the implication is that God used something invisible to us.

 Normally, this entire verse is understood to witness God's vocal creation of the universe.
 The "not visible" is interpreted as God's command itself.
-Is there any evidence of it meaning otherwise?
+Is there any evidence of it possibly meaning otherwise?

 Interestingly, the oldest text of the Old Testament that we have today is the Septuagint [LXX].
-It is a Greek translation from an even older Hebrew version of the Old Testament.
+It is a Greek translation made from an even older Hebrew version of the Old Testament.
 What we call the Old Testament was originally written mainly in Hebrew.
 This portion of the LXX (the Torah that begins with Genesis) was translated several hundred years before Christ's birth from a Hebrew version available at that time.
 After the conquests of Alexander the Great, Greek came to be the lingua franca of the world of the Roman Empire.
 This language change greatly diminished the use of the Hebrew text among God's people.
-The Greek LXX translation made the Scriptures more accessible to not only the Jews, but to other peoples in the Roman Empire.
+The Greek LXX translation made the Scriptures more accessible to not only the Jews, but to other peoples in the Roman Empire who understood Greek.
 It was widely used by all the writers of the New Testament when they quoted from the OT.

 So, it is quite interesting that Genesis 1:2, in the LXX, says the created earth came into being from the aoratos - the "unseen" or "invisible."
-This seems to be just another way of saying what the latter portion of Hebrews 11:3 tells us in the New Testament and it would seem to be the source of the Hebrews 11:3 teaching.
-On such points, the New Testament must rely upon the earlier revelation given in Genesis.
-The latter portion of Hebrews 11:3 then agrees with Genesis 1:2, as given in the LXX.
+This seems to be just another way of saying what the latter portion of Hebrews 11:3 tells us and it would seem to be the source of the Hebrews 11:3 teaching.
+On such questions, the New Testament must rely upon the earlier revelation given in Genesis.
+The latter portion of Hebrews 11:3 is seen to be in perfect agreement with Genesis 1:2, as translated in the LXX.

-The book of Colossians in the New Testament uses the Greek word aoratos ("invisible") also in the sense of created, unseen things.
+The book of Colossians in the New Testament also uses the Greek word aoratos ("invisible") in the sense of created, unseen things.
 Speaking of the pre-existant Christ, it says "For by him all things were created, things in heaven and on earth, visible and [aorata] invisible, whether thrones or powers or rulers or authorities; all things were created by him and for him" [1:16].

 So, if the LXX translation helps us understand Hebrews 1:3, where did everything come from?